roysmanfo/Flux/docs/api/flux_api.md

 #### `init()`

-This function is called on start of execution
-This method should be used to do setup operations (like create the Parser)
+This function is called at the start of the execution This method should be used to do setup operations (like creating the Parser)

 #### `setup()`

-This is function is called right before run()
+This function is called right before run()
 This method is used to parse arguments and exit on parsing errors

 > Always remember to call `super().setup()` when overwriting this method
-> It will handle the parsing part and exiting on parsing errors
+> It will handle the parsing part and exit on parsing errors

 #### `run()`